An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2015

-Hoffer Settlers in the United States in the 18th Century
+Hoffer Settlers in United States in the 18th Century

-Hoffer Settlers in the United States in the 19th Century
+Hoffer Settlers in United States in the 19th Century

 The Hoffer Family Crest was acquired from the Houseofnames.com archives.
 The Hoffer Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.